-The Penguins have become one of the NHL's strongest business entities during Morehouse's tenure - selling out every game for 11-plus seasons, setting new standards for television ratings and corporate sales and increasing their focus on innovative youth marketing.
-The Penguins again led all U.S.-based NHL teams in local television ratings in 2017.18.
+The Penguins have become one of the NHL's strongest business entities during Morehouse's tenure - selling out every game for 14-plus seasons, setting new standards for television ratings and corporate partnerships and increasing their focus on innovative youth marketing.
+The Penguins again ranked among the NHL leaders in local television ratings in 2020-21.

 Morehouse joined the team as a consultant on the new arena project in 2004 and was named team president in April 2007.
 He was given the additional responsibilities of Chief Executive Officer just as the team's new arena was opening in August 2010.

 Under his leadership, the Penguins have reshaped their strategic vision with an emphasis on branding, fan relations, community interaction, corporate outreach and cutting-edge technology, while maintaining a high level of performance on the ice.

 A strong commitment to fan outreach includes an annual event where players personally deliver season tickets to fans' homes and a special preseason game where all 18,000 tickets are distributed free to local youth.
 Morehouse also was a driving force behind the new UPMC Lemieux Sports Complex, which opened in August 2015.
 It is the first facility to combine hockey with a world-class medical center and sports performance complex.